AllenCell/cvapipe_analysis/README.md

 This step depends on steps 3 and 4.

-## Running the pipeline in your own data
+## Running the pipeline on your own data

 **TBD**